 What is the adjustment process for a Light Adjustable Lens?

-What is the range of dioptre adjustment for a Light Adjustable Lens?
+What is the prescription range of adjustment for a Light Adjustable Lens?

-The LAL allows for a broad dioptre range adjustment from -10 to +15, as well as cylinder adjustment from -2 to +2.
+The LAL allows for a broad diopter range adjustment from -10 to +15, as well as cylinder adjustment from -2 to +2.

 Is the Light Adjustable Lens approved by the FDA?